What is the difference between a visitor and a guest?

-For short term visitors (between two weeks and one month), the rent and food allowance is on a daily basis.
+For short term visitors (between two weeks and one month), the rent and food allowance is based on a daily basis.
+If you already know you want to stay longer than 30 days, then go to the page “Rent/Food prices for long term visit

 “Volunteers” (visitors that work with us an average of 20h/week) have a discount compared to “tourists” (visitors that don’t participate to the communal work).
 You can see at the bottom of this page what is considered as a working hour.